Meet the Team

 Jeff Chapman directs the work of the Pew Charitable Trusts on economic development, which helps states shape economic strategies that are effective, accountable, and fiscally sound.

-Robert Zahradnik is policy director for Pew’s work on state fiscal health and economic growth.
-He supervises initiatives that help states improve the return on investment from economic development tax incentives and better manage revenue projections and volatility.
+Robert Zahradnik works on state fiscal health and economic growth.
+He leads initiatives that help states improve the return on investment from economic development tax incentives and better manage revenue projections and volatility.

 Josh Goodman is an expert on economic development tax incentives with The Pew Charitable Trusts’ state fiscal health and economic growth project.
 He was the lead writer for Pew’s first two research reports on tax incentives, Evidence Counts: Evaluating State Tax Incentives for Jobs and Growth and Avoiding Blank Checks: Creating Fiscally Sound State Tax Incentives.
 He provides technical assistance to lawmakers proposing legislation requiring regular and rigorous evaluation of tax incentives.
 He also assists state analysts studying the results of tax incentives.
 Goodman was a staff writer for Stateline, Pew’s daily news service covering state government, and reported on tax and budget issues.
 Before joining Pew, he was a staff writer at Governing magazine, covering state legislatures, fiscal issues, health care, and transportation, among other topics.
 He holds a bachelor’s degree in politics from the University of Virginia.